 - Poor rear legroom

-- Petrol engines are expensive to run
+- Petrol model is expensive to run

 Buy a Jaguar XF and you’ll never feel short changed by the handling or interior quality.
 It's a great driver's car that offers luxury and performance in equal measure, and even entry-level editions are well equipped and cruise effortlessly on the motorway.